Managing Epilepsy: Seizure First Aid

 The facts and stats

-- More than 65 million people worldwide have epilepsy and 80% of them live in developing countries
+- Around 50 million people worldwide have epilepsy and nearly 80% live in low- and middle-income countries

 Busting the myths

 Myth: If someone is having a seizure, it must mean they have epilepsy

 Fact: While seizures can be a symptom of epilepsy, they can also be caused by a variety of events including head injury, high fever, poisoning, drug overdose, or stroke.

 Myth: You should put something in a person’s mouth to stop them from swallowing their tongue during a seizure